BenjaminCB/impr/README.md

 # notes

-notes and images from different courses
+notes, images and other stuff related too different courses